bevyengine/bevy-website/content/learn/quick-start/getting-started/setup.md

 Note that `wasm-opt` runs very slowly, but it can make a _big_ difference, especially in combination with the optimizations from the previous section.

-See the following for more info on optimizing Wasm:
+See the following for more information on optimizing Wasm:

 - <https://rustwasm.github.io/book/reference/code-size.html>
 - <https://rustwasm.github.io/docs/wasm-bindgen/reference/optimize-size.html>